 A New Curriculum Uses Film to Teach Democracy

 Media literacy educator Frank Baker was invited to participate in an August conference to introduce educators to a new (free) curriculum from Martin Scorsese’s Film Foundation – Portraits of America: Democracy on Film.
 Here’s his report.
+(NOTE: For an update on the status of this project, see the Comments section.)

 Film is a powerful medium.
 Every teacher I know uses film to engage students in a particular topic or historical event.
 I have previously written here about “film education” – ways to use movies effectively in instruction.
 I’m especially interested in those projects that are also specifically designed to help instill critical viewing skills in students.